blgo/flask-twitterapi/README.md

 # flask-twitterapi

-Simple Flask web app, which integrates a search string for geolocalization and display twitts in GoogleMaps
+Simple Flask web app, which integrates a search string for geolocalization and display twitts on top of GoogleMaps.

 ## Setup